Zeppelin University: Tuition fees and scholarships

-Tuition for undergraduate programs in the nominal study period of four years cost between 36,720 to 42,000 euro.
+Tuition for undergraduate programs in the nominal study period of four years cost between 36,720 and 42,000 euros.
 For postgraduate programs, the tuition costs between 13,320 and 23,160 euros for the two-year program.

-Students not in receipt of a scholarship are offered low-interest loans by Sparkasse Bodensee.
-More than two-thirds of students avail of such loans.
+Students not in receipt of a scholarship are offered low interest loans by Sparkasse Bodensee.
+At the school, more than two-thirds of students utilize such loans.
 Alternatively, students can apply for grants from ZU-Bildungsfonds.

 Selection process

 Applicants are selected by the university in a two-step selection process: after a detailed written application, in which the first round of selection is made, candidates are invited to an assessment day (Pioneers Wanted).
 Candidates go through several interviews with professors, students, alumni, and external reviewers.
 Written tests are also featured.
 Candidates have to complete a group project which is presented to the assessment committee.

-The university's selection procedure is considered sophisticated, and not just because its methods differ from those of other universities.
-It does not just use numerus clausus (which is widely used in Germany), but instead tries to find students who—beyond having the required academic qualifications— also fit the university's character.
-The university's undergraduate acceptance rate is lower than 10%, and its graduate acceptance rate is about 16%.

 Engagement and student projects

 There are some 59 student groups and projects, such as groups affiliated with political parties (LHG, Jusos, RCDS), a debating club (Soapbox), the Club of International Politics (CIP), a Model United Nations group (MUN), which also organizes LakeMun, entrepreneurial groups, a cultural club which also organizes a music festival at the university (SeeKult), a student medical service (ZUFA), a film group, several bands and many more – some of them are even known nationally (RockYourLife, for example).
-A student radio station Welle20 went on air in 2008.
+A student radio station, Welle20, went on air in 2008.
 In the last few years new initiatives have emerged for example the "ZUtaten" career fair, or the student consulting group "Whyknot".
-There is also an ERASMUS group named "International Student Group" and the "Hochschulsport" club which organises several sport activities such as volleyball, cheerleading, lacrosse, rowing, etc.
+There is also an ERASMUS group named "International Student Group" and the "Hochschulsport" club which organises several sport activities such as volleyball, cheerleading, lacrosse, and rowing.